testcontainers/testcontainers-go/docs/modules/rabbitmq.md

 #### Image

-If you need to set a different RabbitMQ Docker image, you can use `testcontainers.WithImage` with a valid Docker image for RabbitMQ.
-E.g. `testcontainers.WithImage("rabbitmq:3.7.25-management-alpine")`.
+If you need to set a different RabbitMQ Docker image, you can set a valid Docker image as the second argument in the `Run` function.
+E.g. `Run(context.Background(), "rabbitmq:3.7.25-management-alpine")`.

 !!!warning
     From [https://hub.docker.com/_/rabbitmq](https://hub.docker.com/_/rabbitmq): "As of RabbitMQ 3.9, all of the docker-specific variables listed below are deprecated and no longer used.
 Please use a configuration file instead; visit [rabbitmq.com/configure](https://rabbitmq.com/configure) to learn more about the configuration file.
 For a starting point, the 3.8 images will print out the config file it generated from supplied environment variables."